-All church members and friends are most welcome at monthly SJC meetings held after the Sunday service on the first Sunday of the month.
+All church members and friends are very welcome to our meetings which are usually the first Sunday of the month after church.